crodriguez1a/code-heads/assignments/chat-app/Login.md

   1. Login to [CodeAnywhere](http://codeanywhere.com)

-  - Click on your chat app connection to and select `index.html` to edit
+  - Click on your chat app connection, then select `index.html` to edit

   - Inside of the `body`, create a `section` following the example provided on [Bulma.io/section](http://bulma.io/documentation/layout/section/)